dnegometyanov/commissions-calculator/README.md

  - Test for WeekRange
  - Test for transactions retriever
  - test for ExchangeRatesRetriever
- - Command pattern - encapsulate logic from index.php
+ - Command pattern - encapsulate logic from CalculateCommissionsConsoleCommand
  - ValueObject for percentage

 ## Project setup